 A baby can grow up to 1 inch a month, meaning that by the time they start getting used to their old baby clothes, they will need new ones.
 Many of the old pieces may still be in good condition, as the baby probably did not get to wear them much.

-In that case, you should consider reselling the clothes.
+In that case, you should consider reselling the clothes on sites such as Vinted.
 Many new parents are going through the same struggle as you are, so they will probably jump at the chance of purchasing baby clothing that is still in good condition.
 You may use some Poshmark tips and tricks to get a good price when you resell the items.

 - Use Online Coupons

-Many online stores offer discounts for first orders and returning customers as a part of their customer onboarding strategies.
+Many online stores offer discounts such as these nordstrom coupons, sometimes for first orders but often for returning customers as a part of their customer onboarding strategies.
 For instance, you may buy once and get 25% off by subscribing to their newsletter, and then get further discounts by receiving seasonal coupons.
 Make use of all those offers to get a good price and cut the costs on your baby’s clothing.

 - Buy Practical Clothing